 Focus the results

 You can have more focus and get more precise results by using Tableau.
-It gives you the facility to add different filters and use different colours to showcase your findings of different data types in an analytic chart.
+It gives you the facility to add different filters and use different colors to showcase your findings of different data types in an analytic chart.

 Explore the data geographically

 You can simply build a map view to trace your data geographically.
 By this, you can simply compare the sales and other things countryside, and can take many revolutionary decisions by analyzing it.